Convergence Analysis of Noisy Distributed Gradient Descent for Non-convex Optimization -- Saddle Point Escape: Numerical Examples

 \section{Numerical Examples}

-In this section, through two illustrative numerical examples, we demonstrate how noise can help the distributed gradient descent algorithm efficiently escape saddle points and converge to the vicinity of local minimizers.
+In this section, through one illustrative numerical example, we demonstrate how noise can help the distributed gradient descent algorithm efficiently escape saddle points and converge to the vicinity of local minimizers.
+Another non-convex quartic optimization example can be found in \cite{qin2025convergence}.